Gambling and online casinos in Mauritania

 Control and cybersecurity

-several structures are performed:- Ministry of Interior and Islamic Affairs - supervision of moral standards;
+Several structures control the Internet and digital transactions:- Ministry of Interior and Islamic Affairs - supervision of moral standards;

 - National Cybersecurity Agency (ANCS) - blocking sites;